How To Become a Freelance Copywriter in 10 Steps (Even Without Experience)

 1. PAS (Problem - Agitate - Solution)

-PAS is arguably the most popular sales blueprint because of its versatility.
+PAS is the most popular sales blueprint because of its versatility.
 You can use it in blog posts, emails, landing pages, social media ads, and more.
-According to marketing advisor Dan Kennedy, PAS is the most reliable copywriting formula that exists.
+According to Dan Kennedy, PAS is the most reliable copywriting formula that exists.
 Here are the components:

-• Problem: Identify a problem your target audience is experiencing.
-This is the most critical part of the formula because you need to truly understand your customer’s pains if you want to write with PAS efficiently.
+• Problem.
+Identify a problem your target audience is experiencing.
+You need to understand your customer’s pains if you want to write with PAS.

-• Agitate: After making your reader feel understood in the first part, agitate their pain points by digging deeper into the consequences of their problem.
+• Agitate.
+After making your reader feel understood, agitate their pain points.
+Dig deeper into the consequences of their problem.
 Make them feel an urgent need to find a solution.
-The purpose of this step is to build emotional investment.
+This step builds emotional investment.

-• Solution: Lastly, introduce your product as the solution to your customer’s problem.
-Here, describe how your offering alleviates their pain points.
-This part should ultimately lead your reader to take action.
+• Solution.
+Introduce your product as the solution to your customer’s problem.
+Describe how your offering eases their pain points.
+This part should lead your reader to take action.

-Here’s an example copy for the PAS formula, taken from Ticker Nerd Crypto’s landing page:
+Here’s an example copy of the PAS formula, taken from Ticker Nerd Crypto’s landing page:

 2. AIDA (Attention - Interest - Desire - Action)

-AIDA is one of the oldest marketing formulas, developed by advertising advocate Elias St. Elmo Lewis in 1898.
-Contrary to PAS, this formula focuses on your reader’s wants instead of their pains.
+AIDA is one of the oldest marketing formulas developed by Elias St. Elmo Lewis in 1898.
+Contrary to PAS, this formula focuses on your readers' wants instead of their pains.

-• Attention: The first step in this formula is to grab the reader’s attention with a powerful headline or intriguing image.
+• Attention.
+The first step is to grab the reader’s attention with a powerful headline or intriguing image.

-• Interest: Once you’ve captured the audience’s attention, the next step is to build their interest by stating facts that increase their curiosity.
-You can also appeal to their emotions by highlighting problems only your product can solve.
+• Interest.
+Once you’ve captured the audience’s attention, build their interest.
+State facts that increase their curiosity.
+Appeal to their emotions by highlighting problems only your product can solve.

-• Desire: Next, make them desire your product by emphasizing the benefits (not features), using testimonials or case studies, and helping the reader imagine how much better life would be if they purchased what you’re selling.
+• Desire.
+Next, make them desire your product by emphasizing the benefits (not features).
+Use testimonials or case studies.
+Help the reader imagine how much better life would be if they purchased what you’re selling.

-• Action: Finally, prompt the reader to purchase your product, sign up for a consultation, or whatever your next steps are with a compelling call to action.
+• Action.
+Finally, prompt the reader to purchase your product or avail of your service.
+Use a high-level call to action.

-Here’s a well-executed example of AIDA in the landing page for design agency Sumit Hegde:
+Here’s a well-executed example of AIDA on the landing page for design agency Sumit Hegde:

 3. Before-After-Bridge